Gravity Hits Stocks

 Thesis:

 Futures are pointing to a very weak open.
-Pundits will blame Trump and his gaffes this weak.
+Pundits will blame Trump and his gaffes this week.
 However, yesterday's market action revealed some issues this market is now facing.

 What to expect: